gbadrain/us-sales-performance-tableau/README.md

 ## Dashboard Architecture

 ### Core Worksheets:
+Use the link to see the screenshots of the sheets in Tableau
 #### Performance KPIs:
 - **Sales KPI**: Current vs. previous year sales comparison
 - **Profit KPI**: Profitability analysis with return adjustments